nhan0504/El-Pollo-Loco/README.md

 ```http
   GET /auth/profile/
 ```
 Returns status `401` if client is not logged in upon request.
-Otherwise returns the following object.
+Returns the following object.

 ```
 {